Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Modeling methods

 For hyperparameter tuning, L2 regularization and dropout are common regularization techniques used to reduce overfitting in CNN models \citep{handsonml}.
-These regularization techniques are used on the top dense layers, and hyperparameter tuning is completed to identify the best performing L2 regularization weight and dropout rate.
-For the baseline models, these hyperparameters are set to 0.
-The hyperparameter space, shown in Table \ref{tab:cnn_hyptunegrid}, includes four different L2 regularization weights ranging from 0.2 to 0.8, and four dropout rates ranging from 1E-7 to 0.1, resulting in 16 sets.
-Thus, including the baseline runs, there are 17 hyperparameter sets tested in total.
+Regularization is used on the top dense layers, and hyperparameter tuning is completed to identify the best performing L2 weight ($\lambda$) and dropout rate.
+The hyperparameter space (Table \ref{tab:cnn_hyptunegrid}) includes four non-zero values each for dropout and L2, resulting in 16 sets.
+Thus, including the baseline runs where there is no regularization (dropout and L2 are 0), there are 17 hyperparameter sets tested in total.

 The modeling process begins with running the 36 baseline models, from which the top four are selected using the model selection criteria discussed in Section \ref{selection}.
 The four models then undergo hyperparameter tuning, and one top performing hyperparameter set is selected for each.
-Thus, four final CNN models for image classification are considered and carried over into the next step of the modeling process, the downstream classification ML model, which incorporates information from the CNN as well as weather data, as discussed in the next section.
+Thus, four final CNN models for image classification are considered and carried over into the next step of the modeling process, the downstream classification ML model, which incorporates information from the CNN as well as weather data, as discussed in section \ref{incorpweather}.
 The final CNN is selected following hyperparameter tuning of the downstream model.